DonFrancis1/MS-Fabric-End-to-End-Project/README.md

 <img width="919" alt="p4" src="https://github.com/DonFrancis1/MS-Fabric-End-to-End-Project/assets/88105784/d97e7c53-88ca-4b06-ab5f-38f96a42962a">
 <img width="920" alt="p5" src="https://github.com/DonFrancis1/MS-Fabric-End-to-End-Project/assets/88105784/ac452d4d-9bc1-4966-ac67-cc310151a6f7">

 It was a very rewarding and exciting experience.
-I am so thrilled at the possiblities with fabric and I cant to witness the co-pilot coming to public preview.
+I am so thrilled at the possiblities with fabric and I cannot wait to witness the co-pilot coming to public preview.
 Link to dataset here:
 https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset